Full musical soundtrack CDs available on request. Please contact us for our promotion packages.

 A touching tale of clashing ideologies overcome for the common good

-Grammy winner Michael Kunze, the most successful Germanlanguage musical author, lyricist and translator of his age (79 gold and platinum records!) teams up with Dario Farina, one of Italy’s foremost contemporary composers (pop hit “Felicita“, movie score for Rossini), to breathe new life into the muchloved cult figures of Don Camillo and his arch-rival Peppone.
+Grammy winner Michael Kunze, the most successful Germanlanguage musical author, lyricist and translator of his age (79 gold and platinum records!) teams up with Dario Farina, one of Italy’s foremost contemporary composers (pop hit “Felicita“, movie score for ROSSINI, to breathe new life into the muchloved cult figures of Don Camillo and his arch-rival Peppone.
 The first of Giovannino Guareschi’s short stories about the pair appeared in 1948, and the books became bestsellers in 27 countries.
 Countless adaptations have been made for cinema and television.

 Now the pugnacious priest and equally hotheaded communist mayor lock horns on the musical stage, battling each other and the problems of life in post-war rural Italy in a new original musical comedy produced by VBW in association with Theater St. Gallen.
 The world premiere of this version of the classic tale of social upheaval, tolerance and the power of reconciliation took place in April 2016 in Switzerland, and the show opened in Austria to rapturous reviews at the Ronacher in Vienna in January 2017.
 Once again the VBW assembled a leading team of supreme talent and experience.
 In 2019 the production was staged in Tecklenburg, on the largest open air stage in Germany.

 The evocative sets by Olivier Award and Drama Desk Award-winner Peter J. Davison (THE VISIT, REBECCA) reflect both the hardships and the hopes of 1950s rural Italy and are sympathetically lit by Michael Grundner (LES MISERABLES, JESUS CHRIST SUPERSTAR).
 Tony Award nominee Yan Tax (ELISABETH, MOZART! etc.) provides meticulously designed costumes, while choreographer Dennis Callahan (DANCE OF THE VAMPIRES, ELISABETH, MOZART!) returns to VBW with pulsating dance routines ranging from the enchanting to the violent!
 A welcome reunion with much loved characters, stirring, poetic and wise: a comedy to restore faith in the fundamental goodness of humanity!